Fatimid architecture: Bab Zuwayla

-Bab Zuweila (or Zuwayla) is a medieval gate built in 1092.
-It is the last remaining southern gate from the walls of Fatimid Cairo.
-The gate is today commonly called Bawabet El Metwalli.
-Its name comes from bab, meaning "door", and Zuwayla, the name of a North African tribe.
+Bab Zuwayla (or Zuweila) was built in 1092 and is the last remaining southern gate from the walls of Fatimid Cairo.
+Its name comes from bab, meaning "door", and Zuwayla, the name of Berber tribe whose soldiers were housed here after the foundation of Cairo.
 The towers are semi-circular.
 Their inner flanks have lobed arches as decorations, a North African motif introduced to Egypt by the Fatimids.
 The vestibule to the right contains a half-domed recess with elegantly carved arches at each corner.
-The gates were massive, weighing four tons.
-The gates today have two minarets, open to visitors, from which the area may be viewed.
-(Note: The Mosque of Sultan al-Muayyad, completed in 1421, was built beside the Bab Zuweila gate by the Sultan al-Muyyad.
-He destroyed part of the city wall to make room, and placed the minarets on the gateway rather than the mosque.)
-Additions were made during the 15th century.
+The massive wooden doors of the gate weigh about three and a half tons each.
+The gate today is topped by two minarets which were added in the 15th-century during the Mamluk period.
+(Note: The Mosque of Sultan al-Muayyad, completed in 1420, was built beside the Bab Zuweila gate by Sultan al-Muyyad.
+He destroyed part of the city wall to make room, and placed the minarets on top of the gate rather than the mosque.)